 Having a rental or driving your own car gives you the convenience of going anywhere at any time.
 (Undercover Tourist conveniently offers car rentals, and you can save even more when you bundle your tickets and rental together!)

 If you do drive yourself to the parks, know that parking booths don't open until about an hour before the parks are scheduled to open.
 If you arrive and see a line that isn't moving, don't worry!
 In our experience, once things open up, they move quickly.
-If you are a Walt Disney World Resort hotel guest, parking at the theme parks is free.
+If you are a Walt Disney World Resort hotel guest, complimentary parking at the theme parks (and hotels) is one of the benefits of staying on-site.

 4. Pack with Purpose